 We give thanks for:

 The opportunity to live in a country where we are free to educate our children as we see fit.
-That we can all, through our disagreements, seek what is good, right, and just for the commonweal of the country.
+That we can all, through our disagreements, seek what is good, right, and just for the commonweal of our communities, country, and world.

 We commit to:

-Through all of our programs at IndED to focus on helping our students, and their families create things that are beautiful, inspirational, and thought-provoking, so that our next generation can take on the “social duties of self-government” with confidence.
+Through all of our programs at IndED to focus on helping our students and their families explore, discover, and create things that are beautiful, inspirational, and thought-provoking, so that our next generation can take on the “social duties of self-government” with confidence.

 We strive to:

-Be humble in our pursuit of sound education, while acknowledging our shortcomings and striving consistently to improve and deliver programs that are wise, wholesome, and true.
+Be bold in our pursuit of sound education, while humbly acknowledging our shortcomings and striving consistently to improve and deliver programs that are wise, wholesome, and true.

-Lastly, we give thanks to our Creator for great students, great parents, and a wonderful community to do business in.
+Lastly, we give thanks to our Creator for great students, great parents, and a wonderful community in which to do business.